(This post may contain affiliate links, for which we earn a small commission at no additional expense to you. You can read our affiliate policy here.)

 This was a great way to end our visit.
 If I had to pick just one Tata Somba to visit, this would be it.

 We walked back to the car through the giant maze of millet.
 I guess the one good thing about the tall fields is that it provided at least a little bit of shade.

 One look back and the small housing complex had almost disappeared into the fields.
 It would be neat to visit later in the dry season once the fields have been burned.
 I’m sure I’d have a much better appreciation for the number of houses in a village!
 The baobab trees were the only thing standing higher than the millet.

 There’s always a bonus adventure!

 Our adventure didn’t end after touring the tata somba houses.
 We hopped back into the hot car for the approximately 2 hour drive back to Natitingou, and half way there we ran out of gas!
 Isaac (our guide) had asked the driver before we left it we’d have enough gas and he assured us we would be fine.
 Apparently not!

-Of course we ended up stopped on our way up a hill.
-Luckily we were relatively close to one of the larger towns in the area.
+Of course we ended up stopped part way up a hill.
+Luckily, we were relatively close to one of the larger towns in the area.
 Our driver promptly jumped out and started walking to the nearby town.
 We got out, grabbed our bags, and walked up the hill in search of some shade.
 We had a couple water bottles to keep us hydrated, and found a decent tree with some shade after a very slow 20min walk up the hill.

 After waiting for what seemed like forever we saw our driver come walking back down the road with a jerry-can in hand.
 He filled up the car then came by and picked us up.
 We dropped the jerry-can off at a side-of-the-road-gas-station and continued on our way.